Confirmed to Speak:

 - Molly Maher, Campaigns Co Ordinator, Manchester Metropolitan University Students' Union

-Attend this timely Westminster Briefing to hear about the current policy landscape and what impact the new Office for Students will have on support and university requirements.
-Learn from Universities UK’s latest report, Minding Our Future, and receive action plans from universities that have successfully implemented a comprehensive approach to Mental Health across their university population.
+Join Westminster Briefing in September to hear about the current policy landscape and what the new Office for Students will have on support and university requirements.
+You will learn from leading universities that have implemented a comprehensive approach to Mental Health.

 Key Issues to be Addressed Include:

 - HEIs’ responsibilities for student mental health & wellbeing

 - Embedding a whole institution approach: raising awareness & understanding among staff